derekle/Video-Player-App/Notes.md

 - Room
   Name
-has_one: :playlist
+  has_one: :gallery
   has_many: :users
-has_many: :songs through: :playlist
+  has_many: :pictures through: :gallery

-- Playlist
+- Gallery
-has_many :songs
+  has_many :pictures
   belongs_to :room

 - User

 Name
 belongs_to :room

--Song
-Song_ID
+-Picture
+Picture_ID
 source = text
-skipvotes = int
 belongs_to :room